BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-08-SDCTF-2022-Mann Hunt.md

 The challenge came with the following description...

-We were on the trail of a notorious hacker earlier this week, but they suddenly went dark, taking down all of their internet presence...All we have is a username.
+"We were on the trail of a notorious hacker earlier this week, but they suddenly went dark, taking down all of their internet presence...All we have is a username.
 We need you to track down their personal email address!
 It will be in the form <code class="language-plaintext highlighter-rouge">****.sdctf@gmail.com</code>.
-Once you find it, send them an email to demand the flag!
+Once you find it, send them an email to demand the flag!"

 Username:
 mann5549